MS12code/MentalHealthChatBot/README.md

 # 🧠 Cognia – A Mental Health ChatBot

-**Cognia** is an AI-powered mental health chatbot designed to provide a supportive space for individuals to express their feelings and thoughts.
+**Cognia** is a mental health chatbot designed to provide a supportive space for individuals to express their feelings and thoughts.
 It facilitates basic mental health conversations using natural language processing in a simple, user-friendly web interface.
 Cognia is not a substitute for professional therapy but aims to encourage self-expression and reduce the stigma around mental health.

 ---